alaynetheodore5/alaynetheodore5/README.md

 ### Hi there 👋

 - :city_sunset: I’m a web developer in Chicago, IL
-- 🌱 I’m currently learning C#/.Net and ReactJS
+- 🌱 I’m currently developing in React and C#/.Net
 - 📫 How to reach me: check out my portfolio https://alaynetheodore5.github.io/portfolio/ or alayne.theodore5@gmail.com
 - ⚡ Fun fact: In this past year: I followed my passion to building fully-functioning applications, rode camels around The Great Pyramid of Giza, bathed an Elephant in a river in Thailand, and fixed up my grandparent's house in Greece, Mamma Mia style!